IyarLin/R-advantages-over-python/README.md

     (though the fact it starts from 0, or that object\[0:2\] returns only the first 2 elements still throws me off once in a while).

-## Feel free to contribute
+## How to contribute

 I’m adding examples to this repo as I encounter them.
-There are areas such as dashboards and apps or advanced statistics with which I’m less familiar.
-If you’d like to add examples, including where python has the edge over R (there’s a small [section](#python_better_than_r) for that) feel free to open a pull request.
+There are areas such as dashboards and apps, advanced statistics or production environemnts with which I’m less familiar with.
+If you’d like to add examples, including where python has the edge over R (there’s a small [section](#python_better_than_r) for that) feel free to add them to this README and open a pull request.

 **I encourage the reader to point out cases where I’m wrong** - for example when better ways to perform a task in python exist.
 I appreciate